Hands on: HP Reverb Virtual Reality Headset review

 Pricing and availability

 The HP Reverb Virtual Reality Headset will be available to consumers by late April for $599 (about £450, AU$840).
 There will also be a commercial version available for a slightly higher $649 (about £490, AU$910) price.
-Note that neither version of the HP Reverb Virtual Reality Headset comes with motion controllers included.
+Both versions of the HP Reverb Virtual Reality Headset come with motion controllers included.

 The major differences between the consumer and commercial versions are that the latter comes with an additional short cable for connecting to a backpack PC, a leatherette face mask that you can just wipe to clean, and a more robust one-year warranty.